sanderele1/dat500-sansar-v2/README.md

 5. Yield read_index, read, [all candidates with an edit distance equal the smallest edit distance found in step 4.]

 read_index is the unique read index described in section [`preprocess-reads.ipynb` - Spark](#preprocess-readsipynb---spark)

+This is also where (in step 3.) you could use quality data associated with a read, to produce a more accurate distance metric.
+You could use a approximate string matching algorithm that supports custom distances, and you could penalize high quality mismatches (mistmatch between bases, where the read quality is high), and lower the cost of poor quality mismatches (if the quality is low, a mismatch is more probable).
+We did not do this in our prototype.

 We had some issues running this job, where some containers would somehow end up in a tigh-loop inside mapper_init (or atleast before mapper was evaluated).
 We added logging to *stderr* inside mapper, and on these containers specifically, it was never called.
 This would only happen occasionally, and we got sufficient usable output that we were able to reconstruct most of the DNA (approx. 98%).
 We are still not sure why this happened, or what caused it.
 So please keep this in mind if you decide to run this job.
 We got around the issue by manually killing the containers using htop that were misbehaving.
 You can tell which containers they are, as they use all cpu resources avaiable to them, and they do not exit.